WHY 99.99% of BRANDS DON’T GO GLOBAL?

 Value Proposition of DOVE:

-Dove is committed to helping women realize their personal potential for beauty by engaging them with products that deliver real care.
+Dove is committed to helping women realise their personal potential for beauty by engaging them with products that deliver real care.

 Again Why?
 Brands Don’t Go Global